Sometimes the normal headers that mu4e offers (Date, From, To,

 Or, let’s get the contents of the Jabber-ID header.

-important caveat: when your custom header in mu4e-headers-fields
+important caveat: when your custom header in mu4e-headers-fields, the

 function is invoked for each of your message headers in search results, and if